shikijs/textmate-grammars-themes/README.md

 9. Send in the PR!

 ### Add a new theme

+> [!NOTE]
+> For new themes to be accepted, we typically require the theme to be popular and have a significant number of users.
+Like over `50K downloads` on VS Code marketplace, or over `300 stars` on GitHub.
+>
+> Meanwhile, to use a theme with Shiki, you can always [provide a custom theme](https://shiki.style/guide/load-theme) locally.

 1. Fork this repository.
 2. Install dependencies with `pnpm install`.